Karkarook Park: Park characteristics

 water level of RL 39.5m AHD to ensure the survival of aquatic plant species.
 The lake is endorheic and water can only leave the lake by evaporation or by overflooding out into the surrounding woodlands.

-There are two serpentine retention basins west of the lake serving as extended wetlands, linked by a short wetland channel that is traversible via a short boardwalk.
+There are two serpentine retention basins west of the lake serving as extended wetlands, linked by a short marsh channel that is traversable via a short straight boardwalk.
 These ponds receive and improve the water quality of the runoffs drained from Oakleigh South across Dingley Bypass in the north, and from Moorabbin across Warrigal Road in the west, by retaining and filtering through the wetland vegetations.
 In case of severe inflow (though very rare), the excess water may flood east over a low-lying lawn and trail southeast of the ponds (which serve the function of a mechanical weir) and drain into the main lake via a small enclosed bay at the lake's southwestern corner (unofficially known as "the inlet"), where a wooden trestle bridge crosses over the narrowest part of the grassy channel.

 For flood management, the basin system is to have two components: the wetland area with a maximum storage volume of 175980 m3 at 40.9 m AHD and a capacity for a 10-year-ARI flood event alone, and the lake area receiving over-spill from the wetlands with a total maximum storage volume of 433090 m3 at 40.98 m AHD for flood events greater than 10 years and up to 100-year-ARI.

 Aquatic plants are located within the lake edge, ephemeral marsh zones, shallow marsh zones, deep marsh zones and submergent marsh zones around the lake.
 When plant denudation (due to dry seasons or excessive foraging by water birds) occurs, infill planting is undertaken using plants from other areas.
 Aquatic plants are further protected during regrowth or replanting periods through the use of protective bird netting.

 Fauna

-Since the development of the wetlands in 1998, over 90 species of native waterfowls have been recorded in the park, including ducks, coots, moorhens and cormorants.
+Since the development of the wetlands in 1998, over 90 species of native waterfowls have been recorded in the park, including ducks, coots, moorhens, black swans and cormorants.
 Additionally, more than 145 species of native birds in general have also been observed, with revegetation measures expected to improve habitats values and increase the fauna population.

 There are visible snake warning signs all over the Lake Trail, as the high reeds of the wetlands also serve as a habitat for nesting waterbirds and frogs, which are preys to snakes.

 The main lake is stocked with several freshwater fish species including rainbow trout, redfin perch, estuary perch, freshwater eel and common carp, as well as native sport fishes such as Murray cod, Australian bass, golden perch and silver perch in recent years.